microsoft/AppConsult-WinAppsModernizationWorkshop/Manual/README.md

 ### Overview of the lab
 We're going to start from an existing LOB application and we're going to enhance it by supporting modern features with the help of XAML Islands.
 We'll learn how to integrate Fluent controls from the Universal Windows Platform in the existing codebase.

 The lab consists of five exercises:
-1. In the first one you're going to start modernizing the application by adding a UWP control which enables to digitally sign a document.
+1. In the first exercise you're going to migrate the WPF application to .NET Core 3.0, which will open up new and important scenarios in the future.
-2. In the second exercise you will continue the modernization journey, by adding a touch-enabled map control to display a location.
+2. In the second exercise you're going to start modernizing the application by adding a UWP control which enables to digitally sign a document.
-3. In the third exercise you're going to learn how you can add any native UWP control and interact with it.
+4. In the third exercise you're going to learn how you can add any native UWP control and interact with it.
-4. In the fourth exercise you will make easier to interact with a UWP control, by creating a control wrapper.
+5. In the fourth exercise you're going to leverage some APIs from the Universal Windows Platform in your application.
-5. In the last exercise you're going to migrate the WPF application to .NET Core 3.0, which will open up new and important scenarios in the future.
+5. In the last exercise you're going to package your application with MSIX and to setup a CI/CD pipeline on Azure DevOps so that you can automatically deliver new versions of your app to your testers and users as soon as they comes out.

 ### Computers in this lab
 This lab uses a single Virtual Machine to provide you with the development environment.

-The virtual machine is based on Windows 10 19H1 and it includes:
+The virtual machine is based on Windows 10 1903 and it includes:

 - Visual Studio 2019
-- Windows 10 SDK version 10.0.xxxxx **(TO-DO: replace with the final SDK build number)**
+- Windows 10 SDK version 10.0.18362
 - .NET Core 3 Preview SDK

 If you already have these tools on your computer, feel free to directly use it for the lab instead of the virtual machine.
 Be aware that the following Visual Studio workloads have to be installed: